What is an Ogden school partnership?

 What can a partnership spend its funding on?

 A partnership is encouraged to organise activities that enhance the teaching and learning of physics.
 Examples include enrichment activities, trips, events to promote careers awareness, family events and extra-curricular clubs (physics/astronomy).
 Activities should be accessible to all schools in the partnership.

 The application round for 2020/21 is now closed.
 Partnership applications for the academic year 2021/22 will open in September 2020.
 If you are interested in setting up a new school partnership you will need to register for our grant management system.
-Further criteria can be found here, or contact your nearest Regional Rep for more information.

 If you are interested in joining an existing partnership search our map for partnerships near you.
 You should then contact the partnership co-ordinator about joining, but please note - schools are only able to formally join a partnership in the new bid round in the summer term.
 There are other Ogden links on the map, including regional representatives, who may also be able to help you.